 What to Know About the Appraisal Process

-Residential property appraisals are conducted by licensed residential or certified residential appraisers to helps the lender ensure the purchase price is in line with the property’s value.
-Today, an appraisals may or may not require an in-person visit.
+Residential property appraisals are conducted by licensed residential or certified residential appraisers to help the lender ensure the purchase price is in line with the property’s value.
+An appraisal may or may not require an in-person visit.
 Appraisers also conduct "desktop appraisals" on homes that don't require an on-site inspection, and hybrid appraisals, in which on-site information is gathered by a third party.

 Here are five important things to know about appraisals: